Verca/tic-tac-toe/doc/howToModuleGuide.md

 Application state is kept as [immutablejs](https://facebook.github.io/immutable-js/) structure.
 This improves rendering performance a lot.
 Anything you save to the state should be immutable (or primitive type).
 For more info you can read official [documentation](https://facebook.github.io/immutable-js/) or for example this post [http://thomastuts.com/blog/immutable-js-101-maps-lists.html](http://thomastuts.com/blog/immutable-js-101-maps-lists.html)

 ####3.
 Trigger Api call for load more items
 After action went through reducers, it will enter epics.
-Epics are from [redux-observables](https://github.com/redux-observable/redux-observable) middleware ().
+Epics are from [redux-observables](https://github.com/redux-observable/redux-observable) middleware.

-Epics could be used for handling asynchronous code like API calls or action chaining (for more information read [redux-observable examples](reduxObservableExamples.md) or Module - epic section here [module.md#epics-directory](module.md#epics-directory)).
+Epics could be used for handling asynchronous code like API calls or action chaining (for more information read [redux-observable examples](reduxObservableExamples.md) or [epic section](module.md#epics-directory) in module documentation).

 - To load a data let's create an epic
  - First, create a file `epics/loadItems.js`